-You may not agree with my choice, and that is your prerogative.
-I am definitely open to reading more research on the subject.
-If I find clear evidence that a long-term vegan or vegetarian diet is actually healthiest for dogs, I would love to make the change.
+It is a fascinating subject.
+I am definitely open to reading more research.
+I would love to find clear evidence that a long-term vegan or vegetarian diet is actually healthiest for dogs.

 Cats are obligate carnivores, which means they NEED meat to stay healthy.
 If you are totally against feeding cats any meat at all, better to have a rabbit, goat, bird, or other naturally vegan pet (see bottom of this page).

 Again, Honest Kitchen and Orijen are top quality dry foods for cats, though dry foods are not ideal.
-Cats naturally get water from their food, so wet foods are best.
+Cats naturally get water from their food, so it is best to feed wet, raw foods.
 Or at least soak their dry food so they don’t get dehydrated.
 Otherwise, most cats will not drink enough water, which can lead to kidney and urinary tract problems.

 Male budgies can be easily tamed if you get them soon after they leave the nest.
 The females tend to bite more and be irritable as they get older, but not always.
 Lovebirds can sometimes be very affectionate, but others like to bite, even if they were hand fed.
 Be sure you are ready to commit to a many years of care, even if your bird becomes noisy or nippy.

 If you can find a hand-fed male canary, you will have a sweet little friend who fills your house with song.
 I once had one named Tweety Bird and I miss his adorable personality and sweet singing.
 He was very tame.
 We let him fly around the house whenever there weren’t too many people around who might accidentally sit on him.